Chuck Eisenmann

-Charles Paul Eisenmann (October 22, 1918 – September 6, 2010) was an American baseball pitcher and dog trainer who played in Minor League Baseball (MiLB) from 1940 to 1942 and again from 1946 to 1953 after serving in the United States Army.
+Charles Paul Eisenmann (October 22, 1918 – September 6, 2010) was an American professional baseball pitcher and dog trainer who played in Minor League Baseball (MiLB) from 1940 to 1942 and again from 1946 to 1953 after serving in the United States Army.
 He is best known for being the owner and trainer of multiple dogs, most notably London, who starred in the Canadian television series The Littlest Hobo.

 Early life and career

 Chuck Eisenmann was born Charles Paul Eisenmann on October 22, 1918, in Hawthorne, Wisconsin, to German immigrant parents Richrd and Marie (Mary).
 He had a total of nine siblings, including two older brothers who both served in the United States Navy.
 Shortly following his birth, Eisenmann's family would move around and eventually settle in Parkland.
 He graduated from high school in 1937 and joined the Army shortly afterwards, where he became a military baseball pitcher in the Schofield Barracks league's 8th Field Artillery Regiment team while serving in Honolulu between 1937 and 1938.
 Eisenmann was noticed by Detroit Tigers scouts during this period, who bought him out of the military to play professionally.
 He boarded the SS Lurline on November 18, 1938, sailing to California.